learn-co-curriculum/sinatra-cookies-readme/README.md

 >–– Michael Hartl, *The Ruby on Rails Tutorial*

+Since HTTP is stateless, we need the browser to be responsible for holding some sort of simple state.
+On each HTTP request, the server sends some information for the browser.
+Cookies were created to store that data.
+A **cookie** is effectively just storing a hash on the browser that then gets send with every request.

+Servers then realized that there was a use case for just storing data very temporarily.
+Just while a user is using their website.
+We call that one usage a session.

 A **session** is simply an object, like a hash, that stores data describing a client's interaction with a website at a given point in time.
 The session hash lives on the server.
 Your application can access it in any of your controllers at any point in time.

 So, how does a web application know who is interacting with it?
 By using **cookies and session data**.